 To stop employee theft, you can install surveillance systems like hidden cameras to monitor POS points and employee working areas, post signage that employees are being monitored, and check employees’ bags before leaving.
 While these steps can be effective, they can affect morale in the workplace.
 Here are more practical measures to prevent employee theft:

-- Ensure proper employee training – To stop employee theft, you need to have the on how to handle operations and mitigate any errors that can potentially contribute to losses.
+- Ensure proper employee training – To stop employee theft, you need to have the right team in place and train them on how to handle operations and mitigate any errors that can potentially contribute to losses.
 This involves identifying fraud, shoplifting, and implement steps to bring down retail shrinkage rate.
 With well-trained employees, you’re halfway down the road.
 You should also have strict policies in place to ensure that employees are aware of the steps that will be taken to bring down employee theft.

 - Re-evaluate employee hiring practices – It’s important to hire the right people, from the top managers (who will act as the frontline partners against loss prevention) to store employees (who should be vetted for integrity and free of any criminal records.)
 Improve your employee hiring practices to build the right team.